DreamOfTheRedChamber/leetcode/README.md

 * How to return multiple results from recursive functions
   - not use return value: use global variable.
     + The first is to use private instance variables to store results
-    + The second is to use a mutable argument of type ( int[], List<> ).
+    + The second is to use a mutable argument of type ( int[], List&lt;&gt; ).
 Modify the value of this argument while travering.
   - use return value
     + If multiple results are of same type, define return type as an array T[]
     + Define a result wrapper class